Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 CSW Responsibilities

-The CSW who is responsible for preparing the Detention Report, Jurisdiction/Disposition Hearing Report, Status Review Hearing Report, WIC 366.26 Hearing Report and/or WIC 366.3 Status Review Hearing Report must take the following actions when a child has not been placed in a relative's home:
+The CSW who is responsible for preparing the Initial Hearing Report, Jurisdiction/Disposition Hearing Report, Status Review Hearing Report, WIC 366.26 Hearing Report and/or WIC 366.3 Status Review Hearing Report must take the following actions when a child has not been placed in a relative's home:

 1. Review the case for all information regarding the child's relatives and nonrelative extended family members (NREFMs) and particularly those who are interested in caring for the child.

 2. If you are a case-carrying CSW, obtain all of the following information.
-If you are a Dependency Investigator (DI) or an Emergency Response (ER) CSW, contact the case-carrying CSW to obtain the following information:
+If you are a Dependency Investigator (DI) or an Emergency Response (ER) CSW, contact the case-carrying CSW and the FFEP CSW (If there is one assigned) to obtain the following information:

 3. Document all actions taken and all information obtained regarding identified relatives and NREFMs in the appropriate court report.